 EngTech is a globally recognised professional registration title and formal recognition of your competence.
 Engineering Technicians apply proven techniques and procedures to solve practical engineering problems.
-They can demonstrate knowledge and understanding of technical matters to NVQ level 3 or equivalent.
+They can demonstrate knowledge and understanding of technical matters to NVQ/SQV level 3 or equivalent.
 EngTech is also a possible pathway to Incorporated Engineer or Chartered Engineer.

 Visit the individual member benefits page for a summary of the key benefits you'll receive or read a selection of individual member testimonials.